DDS Spring (DENS)

 DENS 1672 Biomaterials I (1.5 Credits)

 This course provides an applied science foundation for understanding important physical, chemical, and mechanical properties of dental materials.
-The effects of composition and manipulation on the properties and clinical success of selected dental materials will be emphasized.
-Appropriate biological properties will be described.
 Laboratory sessions are designed to familiarize the student with the handling of dental materials that will be used in the UTSD preclinical laboratories and clinics, as well as in their eventual professional practice.
-Upon successful completion of this course, the student will know how the composition and manipulation of selected dental materials affect their properties and clinical success.
 0-100 (DENT) Begin 2001D

 DENS 2706 Oral Diseases (4 Credits)